tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 around the same time {{CFRGSLIDES}}.

 In 2024 NIST released standards for {{ML-KEM}}, {{ML-DSA}}, and {{SLH-DSA}}.
+Many other countries and organizations are publishing their roadmaps, including the multi-national standards organization ETSI, {{ETSI}}.

 While industry was waiting for NIST to finish standardization, the IETF has had several efforts underway.
 A working group was formed in early 2023 to work on use of PQC in IETF protocols,